PierBusDev/GolangPierbook/readme.md

 It is visually similar to a `switch`, but each `case` is a read or a write to a channel: if a read/write is possible for a case, it is executed with the body of the case itself.

-If multiple cases have channels that can read or write the `select` **picks randomly from any of its cases** and the **order is unimportant**.
+If multiple cases have channels that can read or write, the `select` **picks randomly from any of its cases** and the **order is unimportant**.
 Note that this is very different from a normal `switch` which takes just the first `case` at true.
 This **solves also the starvation** problem because all cases are checked at the same time.

 It also prevents the most common case for **DEADLOCKS** which is acquiring locks in an inconsistent order: eg when we have 2 goroutines both accessing the same 2 channels, we must be sure to access them in the same order in both goroutines or they will deadlock and wait on each other.